awkena/qrlabelr/README.md

 The arguments `Trial = 'PYT'` and `Year = 2023` are required if the method for generating unique IDs for QR codes is set to `get_unique_id = "ruid"`.
 Users can set the font size for the label using the `font_sz` argument.
 Rectangular labels with rounded corners are generated with the argument `rounded = TRUE`, else set it to `rounded = FALSE`.

-The following arguments must also be specified if the input field book was not generated with the FieldHub package:
+The following arguments must also be specified if the input field book was not generated with the 'FielDHub' package:

 - `rep_id`: column id in input field book for **REP**; default is 'REP'
 - `plot_id`: column id in input field book for **PLOT**; default is 'PLOT'